MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 **Unregistered User** - Users whose profile information data isn't fully complete are called unregistered users.
 This is typically th case when admins have bulk upload users on the platform but learners haven't actually logged into the platform yet.

-### How can I onboard users to the Microsoft Community Training platform?
+### How can I onboard users to the Community Training platform?

-There are 3 ways to onboard users to Microsoft Community Training platform:
+There are 3 ways to onboard users to Community Training platform:

 1. **Add a single user manually** - You can add users individually (one by one) on the management portal.
 Refer **[this article](../user-management/organize-users/add-a-single-user-to-the-group.md)** to learn how.

 2. **Add multiple users manually** - You can add multiple users at once by using the bulk upload feature via the CSV file.
 Refer **[this article](../user-management/organize-users/add-multiple-users-to-the-group.md)** to learn how.

-3. **Add users via API** - Microsoft Community Training platform provides APIs to push users to the platform from your existing system.
+3. **Add users via API** - Community Training platform provides APIs to push users to the platform from your existing system.
 To learn how to leverage APIs, refer **[this article](../infrastructure-management/install-your-platform-instance/apis.md)**.

 ### I have a list of users in an excel file.
 How can I add them to the portal?